20+ Ready-to-use classroom activities to celebrate Women’s History Month

 Wrap up

-I want you to enjoy our March Women’s History Month calendar throughout the entire month - and year.
-Learn more about Women’s History Month on their website.
-Make sure you let us know what you and your students learned, and, of course, share any widgets you create in our Teaching with BookWidgets Facebook Group.
-If you are not a member, join now. 💡
+Enjoy our March Women’s History Month calendar throughout the entire month - and year.
+Find more resources on the Women’s History Month website.
+Make sure you let us know what you and your students learned about these empowered women.
+Share any widgets championing women in our Teaching with BookWidgets Facebook Group.
+If you are not a member, join now. 💡 We are looking forward to seeing your creative content.
+Now that you have ideas for making engaging, digital content, you are ready to think about the activities you want to start building for your classroom and students.

 Let us know on Twitter @ibookwidgets.
-Continue to be awesome. 🎉 Let’s Learn Together!
+Continue to be awesome. 🎉 Let’s Learn Together! 👩🏽🏫~Sheryl

 Sheryl Place